aaswne/aswinkrishna-portfolio/README.md

 npm run dev
 ```

-The application will be available at:
+The application will run at:

 ```bash
 http://localhost:5173
 ```

-## 📦 Build for Production
+## 📦 Production Build

+Build the project for production:

 ```bash
 npm run build